Skip to main content

 Year 9

-Based on nature, students will develop ideas for a final clay piece.
+Based on elements of nature, students will develop ideas for a final clay piece.
 They will work responsively and intuitively using creative mark making and a limited colour palette.
-They will look at various artists to inspire and develop creative surface details and texture to apply to their clay pieces.

 GCSE Art and Design